 II.A.3.
-Qualifications of the nrogram director II.A.J.
-Qualifications of the program unector.
+Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee: (Core)
+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

+II.A.3.b)

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology, or by the American Osteopathic qualifications that are acceptable to the Review Committee;
+must include current certification in the subspecialty for which they are the program director by the American Board of Plastic Surgery or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)